knuckleswtf/scribe/docs/troubleshooting.md

 ## Turn on debug mode for your app
 Sometimes you may see a 500 `null` response shown in the generated examples.
 This is usually because an error occured within your application during a response call.
 The quickest way to debug this is by setting `app.debug` to `true` in your `response_calls.config` section in your `scribe.php` file.
 Alternatively, you can set `APP_DEBUG=true` in your `.env.docs` file and run the command with `--env docs`.

+## Try clearing previously generated docs
+Sometimes you may run into conflicts if you switch from one output type to another.
+While we try to prevent this happening, we don't guarantee it.
+In such cases, please try clearing the old docs generated from your previous run (`laravel` would be in `resources/docs` and `storage/docs`, `static` would be in `public/docs`) and then running again.

 ## Be sure you're accessing your docs correctly
+For `laravel` type docs, you should always start your server and visit /docs (or wherever you set as your `docs_url`).
+For `static` type, you should always open the `index,html` file diretly (located in `public/docs` or wherever you set as your `output_path`).